DXNS-FM

-DXNS (102.3 FM), on-air as 102.3 Bee FM, is a radio station owned by Northern Mindanao Broadcasting System and operated by Quest Broadcasting Inc. It is the partner station of Tiger 22 Media.
-The station's studio and transmitter are located at the 4th Floor, L.T. & Sons Bldg., Montilla Blvd., Butuan.
+DXNS (102.3 FM), broadcasting as 102.3 Bee FM, was a radio station owned and operated by the Northern Mindanao Broadcasting System.
+The station's studio and transmitter were located at the 4th Floor, L.T. & Sons Bldg., Montilla Blvd., Butuan.

 History

-The station was established on February 11, 2000, as Killer Bee under Quest Broadcasting.
-Thus, Killer Bee 102.3 FM was born.
+The station was established on February 11, 2000 as Killer Bee under the management of Quest Broadcasting.
 It went off the air on June 23, 2008.

 A few months later, it returned on air, this time as Caraga's Hit Radio.
+Despite under new management, it retained its affiliation with Quest.
 In 2010, it brought back the Killer Bee branding.
 In 2014, a year after its sister stations started carrying the Magic branding, it renamed to Bee FM.
+In 2023, Bee FM Butuan went off the air.